 RSNA is also a proud Alliance Organization supporter of the Image Gently® Campaign, which is dedicated to the creation and promotion of pediatric imaging practices designed to increase safety through adjusted radiation dose rates while still maintaining imaging efficacy.

-Through prominent coverage by outlets like the New York Times, National Public Radio, WebMD, NBC Nightly News and more, RSNA increased public understanding of radiology and the radiologist’s role in patient care.
-One of the most popular stories to capture public attention was a special Radiology report on the Zika virus, which was given front-page exposure by the New York Times.
+Through prominent coverage by outlets like the New York Times, National Public Radio, WebMD, NBC Nightly News and more, RSNA continues to increase public understanding of radiology and the radiologist’s role in patient care.

 In addition to this impressive global reach, RSNA also has a very loyal member base.
 Over 20 percent, in fact, have been members for at least 25 years.